microsoft/Xbox-GDK-Samples/Samples/Tools/BWOIExample/readme_en-us.md

 # Build W/O Installing (BWOI) Example

-*This sample is compatible with the Microsoft Game Development Kit (March 2022)*
+*This sample is compatible with the Microsoft Game Development Kit (October 2024)*

 # Description